-Stockholders' Rights Stockholders' Rights not in under The Corporation Code the Corporation Code The corporation code Right to attend and On all matters of importance to investors, especially institutional investors, participate in the such as decisions related to mergers and acquisitions, our company shall Annual Stockholders' observe the principle of fair treatment of all shareholders.
-All resolutions put Meeting and to forward in an ASM concerning mergers and acquisitions shall be accompanied receive written notice by a report on fair value and on equitable terms and conditions for all thereof under Section shareholders, from an independent valuation company.
-50 of the Corporation Code.
-(Section 6.2.2 Manual on Corporate Governance) Right to vote in person Shareholders shall be given the opportunity to ask and receive answers to or by proxy in all questions of relevance to the Corporation, its performance and prospects.
-For meetings of this purpose, the Corporation requires the attendance of the following at the stockholders under ASM: Section 58 of the Corporation Code, on a.
-The Chairman of the Board matters requiring a b.
-The CEO vote of shareholders. c.
+Stockholders' Rights under the Corporation Code Stockholders' Rights not in the Corporation Code Right to attend and participate in the Annual Stockholders' Meeting and to receive written notice thereof under Section 50 of the Corporation Code.
+On all matters of importance to investors, especially institutional investors, such as decisions related to mergers and acquisitions, our company shall observe the principle of fair treatment of all shareholders.
+All resolutions put forward in an ASM concerning mergers and acquisitions shall be accompanied by a report on fair value and on equitable terms and conditions for all shareholders, from an independent valuation company.
+Right to vote in person or by proxy in all meetings of stockholders under Section 58 of the Corporation Code, on matters requiring a vote of shareholders.
+(Section 6.2.2 Manual on Corporate Governance) Shareholders shall be given the opportunity to ask and receive answers to questions of relevance to the Corporation, its performance and prospects.
+For this purpose, the Corporation requires the attendance of the following at the ASM: a.
+The Chairman of the Board b.
+The CEO c.
 The Chairman of the Audit Committee d.
 At least some of the directors, whose presence (or absence) should be noted in the Minutes of the ASM.
-(Section 6.2.3(f), Manual on Corporate Governance) Right to inspect Shareholders shall not be prevented from consulting or communicating with records of the one another corporation under Section 74 of the (Section 6.2.3(g), Manual on Corporate Governance) Corporation Code.
-Right to financial Shareholders may nominate candidates for seats in the Board of Directors, statements under provided that the said nomination is made at least ten (10) days prior to the Section 75 of the date of the ASM and the prospective candidate is qualified under the Corporation Code.
-Corporation Code and this Manual, as shown by his Curriculum Vitae, which 25. poration code. should be submitted when the nomination is made.
+Right to inspect records of the corporation under Section 74 of the Corporation Code.
+(Section 6.2.3(f), Manual on Corporate Governance) Shareholders shall not be prevented from consulting or communicating with one another Right to financial statements under Section 75 of the Corporation Code.
+(Section 6.2.3(g), Manual on Corporate Governance) Shareholders may nominate candidates for seats in the Board of Directors, provided that the said nomination is made at least ten (10) days prior to the date of the ASM and the prospective candidate is qualified under the Corporation Code and this Manual, as shown by his Curriculum Vitae, which should be submitted when the nomination is made.
 Nominations, along with the nominee's Curriculum Vitae, shall be submitted to the Corporate Secretary, who shall provide the members of the Nominations Committee with copies thereof.
 (Section 6.3.7, Manual on Corporate Governance)